Updated in May, 2018 with up to date information for buying from Alibaba in 2018.

 If you have access to a tool like Import Genius, you can get a good feel for how amicable your Supplier is going to be to smaller orders by seeing the Supplier’s export history.

 For example, by searching for Shanghai Saddlery company, we can see that in the past, they did an order to Blocker Ranch Inc. for just 41 units.
 This is a good indication they would likely accept an order from us for around 41 units (or much less).
-Contrast this to the search we did in Part 1 for Jackson Carpet (Qingdao) who we could see was selling multiple containers to Costco each year.

 Many books and websites say that you should always order a single sample from a Supplier and inspect it for quality et al. There’s some problems with doing it this way: